 Here, we let our insights from research guide us to our concept.
-Once we arrived at a general concept for solution (ubiquitous computing), we thought about a variety of ways that could be implemented in medication tracking before we settled on one.
+Once we arrived at a general concept for the solution (ubiquitous computing), we thought about a variety of ways that could be implemented in medication tracking before we settled on one.
 And, when we did make assumptions in our design, we validated them through testing.
 All of this resulted in a more user-centered design.

 The importance of validating and testing in context

 There were definitely a few unclosed loops in our design that we considered but did not have the chance to address due to time constraints.
 For example, were there any sanitary concerns with the bands?
 Would nurses have difficulty accessing the band for certain patients?
-Would we need a different way of authentication on the device if nurses are wearing gloves?
+Would we need a different means of authentication on the device if nurses are wearing gloves?

 When we validated our concepts with nursing students, these problems didn’t really come up.
 I imagine a big part of this was that it was difficult to envision how the solution would work out of context.
-Moving forward, it would be important to try a prototype out with experienced nurses within a hospital to identify issues with our design that might not arise during an interview.
+Moving forward, it would be important to try a prototype out with experienced nurses in a hospital to identify issues with our design that might not arise during an interview.